sushmarchandran/cloud-tsa/iter8/istio-analytics/README.md

 ### REST API documentation

 We document our REST API using Swagger.
-After bringing up the server up locally, you can see the REST API documentation in the browser at `http://localhost:<port>/api/v1`.
+After bringing up the server locally, you can see the REST API documentation in the browser at `http://localhost:<port>/api/v1`.

 The port should match the value of the environment variable `ISTIO_ANALYTICS_SERVER_PORT`, defaulting to 5555.